ROCm/instinct-docs/docs/index.md

 <a href=./finance/lightgbm.html class="card-header-link">
   <h2 class="card-header">LightGBM</h2>
 </a>
 <p class="paragraph"> Leaf-wise training is the way to go.
-It is a strong fit when dataset size drives the bottleneck.
+LightGBM is a strong fit when sparsity abounds and dataset size drives the bottleneck.
 </p>
 :::